AsadKhalil/Amazon-Products-Analysis/README.md

 - Processed data files are stored in `data/processed/` for reuse
 - The notebooks use the provided `parse()` and `getDF()` functions as specified in the dataset documentation
 - Sentiment scores are scaled to 1-5 rating scale for collaborative filtering

----

-## 👥 Author

-MSDS Student - Semester 3
+- This is a data analysis project for MSDS Semester 3 - Recommender System course
-Recommender System Project

 ---

 ## 📄 License

 This project uses the Amazon Q&A dataset from Julian McAuley (UCSD).
 Please refer to the original dataset's license and citation requirements.